donovanh/donovanh.github.com/_posts/2012-07-27-designing-for-speed.markdown

 ##Let them eat dust

 Jakob Nielsen [has been advocating since 1993][2] that loading times are the most valued aspect of a website.
 Even [in 2010][3] his research was showing the same desperate need for speed.
-Even though our connectivity has improved dramatically since then, changes in the way we use the web has brought speed back into focus.
+Though our connectivity has improved dramatically since then, changes in the way we use the web has brought speed back into focus.

 ##<del>Smart</del>phones